 10 of 10

 If you want more than popcorn at the movies, head to the Alamo Drafthouse.
-This Austin based dine-in movie theater opened a location in Downtown Brooklyn in October 2016.
-With a menu of good eats including a list of healthy salads (Kale & Manchengo salad, anyone?), Pancetta Mac and Cheese and slew of sandwiches and flatbread, it's the ideal spot for a film loving foodie.
+This Austin-based dine-in movie theater opened a location in Downtown Brooklyn in October 2016.
+With a menu of good eats including a list of healthy salads (Kale & Manchego salad, anyone?), Pancetta Mac and Cheese and an array of sandwiches and flatbread, it's the ideal spot for a film loving foodie.
 Ordering is easy, all you do is write down your order and place it on the rail, and enjoy your food as you watch the flick.
 You can toss the stale pretzel and soft drink aside at this hip location, which screens both current and retro films on their seven screens.
-Families will enjoy their kid-friendly film series, and film buffs will love their well curated list of classic films.
+Families will enjoy their kid-friendly film series, and film buffs will love their well-curated list of classic films.